mattermost/mattermost-plugin-github/README.md

             "githuboauthclientid": "<your oauth client id, from step 2 above>", "githuboauthclientsecret": "<your oauth client secret, from step 2 above>", "githuborg": "<your github org>",
-            "username": "<your user account to attach the plugin to, from step 4 above>", "webhooksecret": "<your webhook secret, from step 3 above>" },
+            "webhooksecret": "<your webhook secret, from step 3 above>" },
     ...